brittanyBN/Brittany_Bolling-Nilsen_DAB_CA_AUG22FT/README.md

 Create a .env file in the root directory, use the .env-example file as a template.
 Run npm start to start the server.
 Open the browser and navigate to http://localhost:PORT Replace PORT with desired PORT number.

+To create a new user with admin privileges, change 'role' to admin in the auth.js file

 # Environment Variables
 - ADMIN_USERNAME=